 What is the main dish in Jamaica?

 Jerk chicken and Ackee and Saltfish are definitely the main Jamaican dishes.

 Is all Jamaican food spicy?

-Traditional dishes from Jamaica uses a wide range of spices and flavors, and while some are somewhat spicy, a lot of the Jamaican food is just flavorful and savory.
+Traditional dishes from Jamaica use a wide range of spices and flavors, and while some are somewhat spicy, a lot of Jamaican food is just flavorful and savory.

 What is the national dish of Jamaica?

 Ackee and Saltfish is considered as the national food of Jamaica.

 Other Jamaican foods

 - Stamp and go